GGBall: Graph Generative Model on Poincar\'e Ball: Related Works

 \subsection{Graph Generation}

 \paragraph{Autoencoder-Based Models.} Autoencoder-based models use latent representations to generate graphs.
 VAEs~\citep{kingma2013auto} and VQVAEs~\citep{van2017neural, razavi2019generating} are foundational in this area.
 JT-VAE builds molecular graphs by first generating a tree of substructures, then assembling them with message passing~\citep{jin2018junction}.
 Combining VAEs with graph transformers improves scalability and interpretability~\citep{mitton2021graph}.
 VQVAEs like VQ-T2G support text-conditioned graph generation by learning discrete latent codes aligned with textual prompts~\citep{walker2021text}.
 Our model extends prior autoencoder-based approaches by using a hyperbolic latent space to better capture hierarchy and improve generative quality. \paragraph{Autoregressive Models.} Autoregressive models generate graphs by sequentially adding nodes and edges.
 GraphRNN models the conditional distribution of graph structures using an RNN, producing diverse graphs~\citep{you2018graphrnn}.
 GRAN improves efficiency by incorporating attention and generating graph blocks~\citep{liao2019efficient}.
 G2PT adopts transformer-based next-token prediction for goal-oriented graph generation and property prediction~\citep{chen2025graph}.
 In contrast, our method avoids sequential generation in graph space, which requires an explicit ordering, and instead enables one-shot decoding with stronger inductive bias for hierarchical structures. \paragraph{Diffusion Models.} Diffusion models are effective for graph generation by transforming noise into structured graphs through a diffusion process.
-DiGress uses a discrete denoising diffusion model with a graph transformer to handle categorical node and edge attributes, achieving strong results \citep{vignac2023digress}.
+DiGress uses a discrete denoising diffusion model with a graph transformer to handle categorical node and edge attributes, achieving strong results \citep{vignac2022digress}.
 DisCo extends this by modeling diffusion in a discrete-state continuous-time setting, balancing quality and efficiency while preserving graph discreteness~\citep{xu2024discrete}.
+Concurrent to our work, ~\citet{wen2024hyperbolic} proposed the Hyperbolic Graph Diffusion Model (HGDM), which performs diffusion in a hybrid latent space: node embeddings evolve in hyperbolic space while edge embeddings are modeled in Euclidean space, updated by two independent score networks.
+In contrast, our GGBall framework embeds the entire graph into a compact node-only hyperbolic latent space, implicitly encoding edge structure in the geometry of node embeddings.
+During generation, we only evolve these node embeddings, with edges reconstructed by the decoder.
+This unified design eliminates the need for separate latent processes and leads to improved scalability and generative quality.